lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/pcs/raven.md

 	  <li>Raven was originally a fey spirit.
 At some point she was bound by a wizard as their familiar.
 The wizard was cruel and evil, and she did his bidding as a familiar for a very long time.</li>
 	<li>During her time in captivity she learnt about the teachings of Ilmater.
 She broke her bond with her master, replacing it with a pledge of service to Ilmater.
 Part of the bargain was providing me with a new form to more easily hide from my past.</li>
 	<li>Transformed into a young teenager, Raven fled to Bral.
 She found refuge at the Temple of Ilmater, and ended up becoming an acolyte there.
 While she was trained as a cleric initially, her skills led her to a different role as a Blade of Ilmater, using her roguish skills to protect the suffering and oppressed.</li>
+	<li>Raven spent years coming to terms with her transformation, both physical and psychologically.
+As a fey spirit she had absolute freedom, as a familiar she had none, and as a human she has struggled to find a balance.
+Understanding human behaviour has been a particular challenge.</li>
 	<li>She has been on Bral for about a decade.
 Around 5 years ago she met Swan, and they became fast friends.
 In more recent years she has worked some jobs with Swan and Kez.</li>
 	</ul>
 </details>